 Nate Light is a professional upright and electric bassist, music producer, and music professor, based in Los Angeles, CA. He's known as one of a handful of working bassists in town who can truly cover any gig; whether he's speed-picking his way through punk rock tunes, laying it down in an acoustic jazz trio, or sawing away on low notes in an orchestra, Nate is right at home.

-Nate is currently the bassist for recording artist, television actor, and broadway star, Matthew Morrison, best known for his leading role on the FOX television series Glee.
-Additionally, Nate is currently filling in on bass with OC ska legends, Save Ferris, for a series of domestic and international festival dates throughout 2018.
-You can check out his recorded work on the forthcoming album, "Here We Go Love," by 2nd-wave ska luminaries, The English Beat, due for release in the summer of 2018.
+Nate currently plays bass with the legendary OC ska outfit, Save Ferris, as well as for recording artist, television actor, and broadway star, Matthew Morrison, best known for his leading role on the FOX television series Glee.
+You can check out Nate's recorded work on the newly released album, "Here We Go Love," by 2-tone luminaries, The English Beat.
 Additionally, you can catch him playing - and "acting" - on Gilmore Girls: A Year in the Life, currently available on Netflix.
-You can check out more of Nate's performing and recording credits here.

 Initially a self-taught electric bass player, Nate cut his teeth as a member of various bands in the vibrant 90s SoCal punk scene.
 By the age of 15 he was touring and recording professionally, most notably with the infamous Long Beach hardcore punk band, Das Klown.
 Upon reaching adulthood, he chose to diversify and seriously pursue music as a career.
 He took up the upright bass and studied music formally at Humboldt State University and later transferred to the University of Miami-Frost School of Music, where he received his Bachelor of Music Degree with a double major in Classical Performance and Jazz Studies on a full-tuition scholarship.
 After working as professional bassist in Los Angeles for nearly a decade, he attended the University of Southern California-Thornton School of Music, where he earned a Master of Music Degree with a major in Jazz Studies.
+While as USC, he was a member the award winning Thornton Jazz Orchestra, which won best large ensemble in Downbeat Magazine and 1st place at the Monterey Next Generation Jazz Festival, both during his tenure with the band.
 Nate additionally studied Audio Recording at Long Beach City College and is an Avid Certified Pro Tools User.